-The first critical factor is the ability to apply foam at a suitable rate.
-If a foam blanket is thick enough, it can smother the flames before they have time to consume the foam itself.
-If it is too thin, it cannot cool the surface effectively and cannot create high enough hydrostatic pressure, so combustible vapors bubble up through the foam, exacerbating the blaze and rendering the entire exercise useless.
 The biggest mobile monitors can dispense foam solution at a rate of up to 60,000 liters (16,000 gallons) per minute, which sounds enormous, but usual capacity is much smaller than that, around 15,000-20,000 liters (4,000-5,300 gallons).
-And in practice, only around half of this capacity actually reaches the burning liquid surface due to targeting and updraft losses.
+In practice, only around half of this capacity actually reaches the burning liquid surface due to targeting and updraft losses.
 This may be sufficient for putting out fires in smaller tanks after long exhausting work.
 In large tanks, even with multiple foam monitors, the foam blanket cannot achieve the adequate covering before it decomposes in the flames.

-However, a traditional, pump-stationbased fixed system's foam intensity is limited by the capacity of its pumps.
-The rate of 4-8 l/m2/min (0.1-0.2 gpm/ft2/min), as prescribed by standards, cannot create a foam blanket fast enough to put out fires in large tanks before severe damage occurs.
+However, a traditional, pump-station-based fixed system's foam intensity is limited by the capacity of its pumps.
+The rate of 4-8 l/ m2/min (0.1-0.2 gpm/ft2/min), as prescribed by standards, cannot create a foam blanket fast enough to put out fires in large tanks before severe damage occurs.
 The flames eat most of the foam away.
-So, we would need something more intense, but that would spiral up the costs, which are already quite high in case of a traditional fixed system, due to the costs of the sophisticated machinery.
+So, something more intense is needed, but that would spiral up the costs, which are already quite high in case of a traditional fixed system, due to the costs of the sophisticated machinery.